ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 If a user wishes to delete their data, this user activity sequence would be a typical scenario.

 ## Sequence of functionality/calls through _Chirp!_ <a name="sequence"></a>
-When running the application, there are required flows of messages and data sent back and forth all the way from the requests from the user to the communication between the server and ASP.NET Core.
-We have chosen to create UML Sequence Diagrams, that show how the system works, and how each entity interacts with each other.
-The intention of the diagrams is to visualise the 'behind-the-scenes' of a user-request to the final rendered webpage shown to the user.
+When running the application, messages and data are sent back and forth from the requests from the user to the server and ASP.NET Core.
+This is illustrated by the UML Sequence Diagrams, that show how the system works, and how the entities interact with each other.
+The intention of the diagrams is to visualise the process from when a user-request is sent, to the final rendered webpage shown to the user.

-We have chosen to illustrate the following sequences:
+The diagrams illustrate the following sequences:

 1. when a user registers a new account, and login
 2. when a user accesses the Public Page